martinfehrs/powerup/README.md

 ```
 10 8 6 4 2
 ```
-But be careful!
+Be careful!
 If you don't specify the step it defaults to 1.
 Because of this the following code is invalid.
 It leads to an assertion as long as NDEBUG isn't defined.
 Otherwise it runs for a long time, depending on the type's size:
 ```c++